AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ## Header bar

-The header bar is the top-bar of the Home page that displays the Adobe Experience Manager logo (or a Unified Shell if you are using the Unified Shell as your Experience Manager Guides UI).
+The header bar is the top bar of the Home page that displays the Adobe Experience Manager logo (or a Unified Shell if you are using the Unified Shell as your Experience Manager Guides UI).
 When you select the logo, it directs you to the Experience Manager Navigation page.

 ![](images/aem-home-header.png){width="800" align="left"}